romainbessugesmeusy/ai-essay/chapter4-spontaneous-thoughts.md

 ### Distinction Between Conscious and Unconscious Spontaneous Thoughts

 Another way to classify spontaneous thoughts is by considering the level of consciousness involved.
 Conscious thoughts are those we are fully aware of and can control, while unconscious thoughts are automatic cognitive processes or mental activities that we are not aware of.
 The preconsciousness, a middle ground between conscious and unconscious thoughts, contains ideas, memories, and feelings that are not part of our immediate awareness but can be accessed when needed or triggered by specific cues.
-It is the interplay between these different levels of consciousness that ultimately shapes the spontaneous thoughts we experience^[Raichle, M. E., MacLeod, A. M., Snyder, A. Z., Powers, W. J., Gusnard, D. A., & Shulman, G. L. (2001).
-A default mode of brain function.
-Proceedings of the National Academy of Sciences, 98(2), 676-682.]^.
+It is the interplay between these different levels of consciousness that ultimately shapes the spontaneous thoughts we experience.

-As we delve deeper into the nature of spontaneous thoughts and compare them to prompts that guide AI's actions, it becomes apparent that our perception of humans having exclusive access to the realm of spontaneous ideas is perhaps illusory.
-In the next section, we will explore the role of external stimuli and biochemistry in shaping human cognition and discuss how AI systems function in a similar manner.

-[^1]: Raichle, M. E., MacLeod, A. M., Snyder, A. Z., Powers, W. J., Gusnard, D. A., & Shulman, G. L. (2001).
-A default mode of brain function.
-Proceedings of the National Academy of Sciences, 98(2), 676-682.

 ### The role of external stimuli in shaping human cognition